ianb/personal-history-archive/docs/activity-schema.md

 `unloadTime`: when the page was unloaded.
 This will be null when unknown (browser history does not keep good track of this).

 `browserHistoryId`: the ID of the associated [HistoryItem](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/history/HistoryItem).
 This won't be unique at all, as many visits are associated with the same HistoryItem.
-(TODO)

 `browserVisitId`: the ID of the associated [VisitItem](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/history/VisitItem).
 This will probably be unique, if it is set.
-(TODO)

 `sourceId`: the id of the visit that lead to this visit.
 This may come from the VisitItem.referringVisitId (but won't match that ID, as we don't use the browserVisitId as our primary key).